William Contreras Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox have the 22nd-ranked team ERA across all league pitching staffs (4.58).

 - The White Sox surrender the fourth-most home runs in baseball (161 total, 1.4 per game).